Early Recordings of Wendy's Family

 A friend and neighbor, Vonnie Wilson, (not to be confused with cousin Vonnie), was so enamored with the technology that he bought a "home recording machine".
 The Culmer clan used it to make several recordings over the next couple years.
 As mentioned earlier, Vonnie is the perfect age to enjoy this new technology.
 This one is from November 11, 1941.
 Side A begins with a commercial for Carter's Liver Pills, followed by three questions in the styl of The $64 Question, a popular radio show at the time that was recapitulated as the $64,000 question on tv in 1955, then inflated to $128,000 in 1976.
 Vonnie's $64 question asks whether Sara has another tooth; she was born 7 months earlier.
 We have her hospital bill from that time, hand written, and totaling $90.50.
 All the medical services for Jane and for Sara: $90.50.
 Wow.
 After the $64 question comes the news, then Vonnie's relatives deliver short messages, then Vonnie identifies herself as the host of the show and wraps it up.
 The record seems to be made for Jane's family, with messages addressed specifically to them.
 At the end Vonnie says, "Hope to see you at Christmas," which is just six weeks away.
 Carter's Liver Pills.

-Side B of the aforementioned record is Vonnie, we believe, singing Delilah.
-No, not the Plain White T's, This is another song about Delilah that is all but forgotten today.
+Side B of the aforementioned record is Vonnie singing Delilah.
+No, not the Plain White T's, and not Tom Jones on the Ed Sullivan show, This is another song about Delilah that is all but forgotten today.
+It took me a long time to find it.
+It's by Glen Miller.
+Here is the original.
 It's a terribly hard song to sing, and yet she does it beautifully.
 Her soprano voice is spot on.
 And remember, she is only 13 at the time.
 Delilah.

 This one takes place in early 1942.
 Jane leads off, and says hello to an assortment of relatives.
 Yvonne is Vonnie's legal name, which is rarely used, but used here.
 In contrast, Jane continues to refer to her brother as Fred, even though his legal name is George Fredrick.
 Jane refers to Sara and Cay, her daughter, and her niece through Fred.
 Both are asleep, so no action there, but she convinces Linda and Billy to say hello.
 Linda and Billy say hello.